What is Benign Prostatic Hyperplasia (BPH)?

 Transurethral incision of the prostate (TUIP) is a surgical procedure used to treat symptoms of an enlarged prostate.
 It is typically used in men with smaller prostates but significant blockage of the urethra.
 Instead of removing prostate tissue, TUIP widens the urethra by making small cuts in the prostate and bladder neck using a laser or electrical current.
 This reduces pressure on the urethra and makes urination easier.
 The procedure is usually performed as an outpatient procedure, with a hospital stay of one to three days.

 The benefits of TUIP include improved ability to urinate and reduced symptoms.
-However, there are also risks and potential side effects, including temporary urine retention, urinary tract infection, dry orgasm, incontinence, and erectile dysfunction.
-In some cases, additional treatment may be needed after TUIP.
+However, there are also risks and potential side effects, including:

 Good candidates for TUIP include men with smaller prostates who do not want a more complete prostate resection but still need surgery.
 The procedure is less likely to interfere with ejaculation than more invasive surgeries, such as transurethral resection of the prostate (TURP).
 However, it may not be suitable for men with larger prostates or more severe symptoms.